Edit a JFrog CLI Server Configuration

 --client-cert-key-pathPrivate key for the client certificate in PEM format

---basic-auth-onlyfalseDisable automatic replacement of username/password with a refreshed access token
+--basic-auth-onlyfalseDisable automatic replacement of username and password with a refreshed access token

---enc-passwordtrueSet to false to skip encrypting the password via Artifactory's encryption API
+--enc-passwordtrueSet to false to skip encrypting the password through the JFrog Artifactory encryption REST API

---insecure-tlsfalseSkip TLS certificate verification (use with --enc-password=false in self-signed cert environments)
+--insecure-tlsfalseSkip TLS certificate verification (use with --enc-password=false in self-signed certificate environments)

 --disable-token-refreshfalseDisable automatic hourly refresh of the access token